yikeliu-echo/personal_page/index.md

 # Project: monitor competitors' charts
-We're working on copyright nego preparation.
+We're working on copyright negotiation preparation.
 One thing to notice is that which label have a higher consumption data in competitors' charts and to see whether we have these songs or not.
 Therefore, it is important to monitor competitors' charts.
 I use the scrap skills I've learnt on class and also the numpy/Pandas knowledge to deal with the raw data.

 ## 1. Scrap the data
 ```python